tmthecoder/dargon2_flutter/README.md

 # dargon2_flutter
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# NOTE: Archive

+This repository has been archived.
+Don't worry, `dargon2_flutter` is still in development with full support!
+I've just moved this repository and all dargon2 components into a single `dargon2` repository: https://github.com/tmthecoder/dargon2

+---

 A plugin to handle dart:ffi integrations for iOS and Android for argon2 password hashing in Flutter Applications.
 Uses the reference C implementation of [Argon2], winner of the [Password Hash Competition] in mobile implementations while using [hash-wasm]'s WebAssembly argon2 implementation on web.